 Congrats to Our Graduating Seniors

-Intro by Brave Writer ninja, Susanne Barrett
+Intro by Brave Writer instructor, Susanne Barrett

 I’ve been working at Brave Writer since 2002.
 Over the years, I’ve settled into a wonderful niche of facilitating several of the family workshop classes (poetry, grammar, and Shakespeare), and, as a former university instructor, I’ve also worked with high school students in literary analysis courses and the MLA Research Essay class.